 Contact Us Today

-We offer a free initial consultation to anyone who has suffered a work injury, from construction to office accidents and all others.
-The sooner you connect with our firm, the sooner we can start working together on your case and determining how best to get you the money you deserve.
+We offer a free initial consultation to anyone who has suffered a work injury, from office to construction accidents and all others.
+The sooner you connect with our personal injury lawyers, the sooner we can start working together on your case and determining how best to get you the money you deserve.

 Making a false or fraudulent workers’ compensation claim is a felony subject to up to 5 years in prison or a fine of up to $50,000 or double the value of the fraud, whichever is greater, or by both imprisonment and fine.